 The Campaign Workshop offers a unique, one-of-a-kind training that goes beyond the basics and provides a hands-on experience for trainees.
 This intensive, two-day course covers everything you need to build a highly effective advocacy campaign.
 You’ll learn from real-world professionals who work everyday to build advocacy strategy for groups and organizations.
 The entire training is built around case studies, so you will learn from actual past advocacy successes and failures.

-Take a look at our 2019 training agenda!
+Take a look at a past training agenda!

 What kinds of topics will be covered?